Netherlands to go into lockdown due to 'fifth wave with Omicron' | www.lokmattimes.com

 He expressed the expectation that the Omicron variant of the coronavirus will be dominant in the Netherlands shortly after Christmas.

-On December 14, Rutte had announced the extension of the current measures, an evening lockdown between 5 p.m. and 5 a.m. local time for non-essential shops, while primary schools had to close one week earlier before the Christmas holidays.
+On Dec.
+14, Rutte had announced the extension of the current measures, an evening lockdown between 5 p.m and 5 a.m. local time for non-essential shops, while primary schools had to close one week earlier before the Christmas holidays.
 Only four days later he concluded that this will not be enough to stop Omicron.
+(ANI/Xinhua)

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app